Enter your state

 What is a Medicare Supplement plan?

-In addition, some Medicare Supplement Plans in Massachusetts might include coverage for care in a skilled nursing facility or emergency medical services received outside the United States.
-Some could also include state-mandated benefits like Pap tests and mammograms, as well as extended stays in mental health facilities.
+In addition, some Medicare Supplement plans in Massachusetts might include coverage for care in a skilled nursing facility or emergency medical services received outside the United States.
+Some could also include state-mandated benefits like Pap tests and mammograms, as well additional inpatient days in mental health facilities.

 Enrolling in a Medicare Supplement plan in Massachusetts

-The best time to enroll in a Medicare Supplement plan in Massachusetts is during the Open Enrollment Period (OEP).
-This period begins on the first day of the month that a beneficiary turns 65 and continues for six full months.
-The beneficiary must also already be enrolled in Medicare Part B. During this time, insurance companies are prohibited from charging higher monthly premiums or denying coverage to beneficiaries based on their medical history or current health status.
+The best time to enroll in a Medicare Supplement plan in Massachusetts is during the Medigap Open Enrollment Period.
+This period begins on the first day of the month that a beneficiary turns 65 and is enrolled in Medicare Part B and continues for six full months.
+During this time, Medigap insurance companies are prohibited from charging higher monthly premiums or completely denying coverage to beneficiaries based on their medical history or current health status.